datreant/datreant/docs/bundles.rst

 which there are members.
 The resulting Bundles don't include some members since not every member has both the keys 'type' and 'health'.

-See the API reference for :meth:`~datreant.core.metadata.AggCategories.groupby` for more details on how to use this method.
+See the API reference for :meth:`~datreant.metadata.AggCategories.groupby` for more details on how to use this method.